-- 1. A relation in a relational database is based on a relational schema, which consists of number of - 2.is a Relational Data Base Management System. - 3.
-Rows of the relation are referred to as of the relation. - 4.
-The relational model was designed by the IBM research scientist and mathematician, Dr. - 5.
-The is the only data structure used in the relational data model to represent both entities and relationships between them. - 6.
-Does the normal forms never removes anomalies? - 7.
-Is each attribute of the column are drawn from the set of values known as domain?

-- 8. Rename operator is represented by - 9.
+1. A relation in a relational database is based on a relational schema, which consists of number of 2. is a Relational Data Base Management System.
+3. Rows of the relation are referred to as of the relation.
+4. The relational model was designed by the IBM research scientist and mathematician, Dr 5.
+The is the only data structure used in the relational data model to represent both entities and relationships between them.
+6. Does the normal forms never removes anomalies?
+7. Is each attribute of the column are drawn from the set of values known as domain?
+8. .
+Rename operator is represented by 9.
 The union operator comes under which type?
-Unary or binary. - 10.
-Rename operator comes under which category?
-Unary or binary. - 11.
-TRC stands for ? - 12.
-SQL is a combination of a language and a language. - 13.
-SQL stands for. - 14.
-SQL was developed by in the late 1970's.
+Unary or binary.
+10. Rename operator comes under which category?
+Unary or binary.
+11. TRC stands for?
+12. SQL is a combination of a language and a language.
+13. SQL stands for 14.
+SOL was developed by in the late 1970's.

 A DBMS is a software used to store and manage data.
 The DBMS was introduced during 1960's to store any data.
-It also offers manipulation of the data like insertion, deletion, and updating of the data.DBMS system also performs the functions like defining, creating, revising and controlling the database.
+It also offers manipulation of the data like insertion, deletion, and updating of the data.
+DBMS system also performs the functions like defining, creating, revising and controlling the database.
 It is specially designed to create and maintain data and enable the individual business application to extract the desired data.

 Relational Database Management System (RDBMS) is an advanced version of a DBMS system.
 It came into existence during 1970's.
 RDBMS system also allows the organization to access data more efficiently then DBMS.
 RDBMS is a software system which is used to store only data which need to be stored in the form of tables.
 In this kind of system, data is managed and stored in rows and columns which is known as tuples and attributes.
 RDBMS is a powerful data management system and is widely used across the world.
-The goal of a relational database design is to generate a set of relation schema thatallows us to store information without unnecessary redundancy and also to retrieve information easily.
+The goal of a relational database design is to generate a set of relation schema that allows us to store information without unnecessary redundancy and also to retrieve information easily.
 A database system is an integrated collection of related files, along with details of interpretation of the data contained therein.
-DBMS is a software that allows accessto data contained in a database.
-The objective of the DBMS is to provide a convenientand effective method of defining, storing and retrieving the information contained in thedatabase.
-The DBMS interfaces with application programs so that the data contained in thedatabase can be used by multiple applications and users.
-The DBMS allows theseusers to access and manipulate the data contained in the database, prevents unauthorized users from accessing the data and ensures privacy of data.
+DBMS is a software that allows access to data contained in a database.
+The objective of the DBMS is to provide a convenient and effective method of defining, storing and retrieving the information contained in the database.
+The DBMS interfaces with application programs so that the data contained in the database can be used by multiple applications and users.
+The DBMS allows these users to access and manipulate the data contained in the database in a convenient and effective manner.
+In addition the DBMS exerts centralized control of the database, prevents unauthorized users from accessing the data and ensures privacy of data.